bry4n/simple/README.md

 * Fork the project
 * Make your feature addition or bug fix.
 * Add test for it
 * Send me a pull request.
-Bonus points for topic branches.
+Topic branches preferred.

 ## Copyright